JacksonKuo/blog/_posts/2025-8-31-chainguard-migration.markdown

 #### Helm Chart - Redis

-Redis, which I'm not even using right now:
+The redis, which I'm not even using right now...

 ```yaml
 #springboot-chart > deployment-redis.yaml